 What is myasthenia gravis?

-The onset of the disorder may be sudden, and symptoms may not be immediately recognized as myasthenia gravis.
-The degree of muscle weakness involved in varies greatly among individuals.
+The onset of the disorder may be sudden.
+Symptoms may not be immediately recognized as myasthenia gravis.
+The degree of muscle weakness involved varies greatly among individuals.

 - Weakness of the eye muscles (ocular myasthenia)